Belgreen, Alabama

-Belgreen was listed on the 1880 U.S. Census at the time it served as Franklin County Seat.
-It did not appear again until 2010 when it was listed as a Census Designated Place or CDP.

 History

 Belgreen was the county seat of Franklin County between 1878 and 1891.
 A post office was established in 1879, but it was later closed.
 The Franklin County Career Technical Center is now located on the site where the county courthouse and jail once stood.
 Due to this, the road between the Career Technical Center and the Science Hall of Belgreen High School is named Jail Springs Road.
 The courthouse and jail existed on this site after the county seat was moved from Frankfort, which is approximately seven miles north of Belgreen.
 The courthouse complex existed on the current grounds of the Career Technical Center until it burned and was eventually moved to Russellville.

-Another interesting note is that the building that now exists as part of the After-School program at Belgreen High School was once a canning plant, one of the many businesses that once existed in Belgreen.
-Other businesses also included a second gas station and country store at the beginning of Highway 49, as well as a barber shop at the four-way intersection.